jcarloscid/oauthsso/README.md

 ## Emails' subjects translations

 As of _PrestaShop 1.7.7.1_ custom emails' subjects cannot be translated by means of the admin tools.
-However, translation can be done by directly modifying some source files on your theme's folder structure.
+However, translation can be performed by directly modifying some source files inside your theme's folder structure.

-Please see instructions and sample code on `/translations/es-lang.php` if you are familiar with code customizations.
+If you are familiar with code customizations, please see instructions and sample code on `/translations/es-lang.php`.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.